 How do you define a target segment without a market segmentation?

-Some marketers really only need to understand one group of consumers, a singular target segment.
+Some marketers really only need to understand one group of consumers, or a singular target segment.

 How to use your target market to better personalize your digital marketing